Citrine Information Links On This Page:

-Citrine has been used as gemstones and other ornamental objects for thousands of years.
-In most early references it was often confused with topaz.
+Citrine has been used as gemstones, carvings, amulets and other ornamental objects for thousands of years.
+In most early references it was quite often confused with topaz.

 The name citrine comes from the old French word citrin which means yellow.
 There has been much confusion between citrine and topaz, and citrine has previously been known as topaz, topaz-quartz, madeira topaz, Spanish topaz and Saxon Topaz, as well as by other names.

-The astrological signs of citrine are Gemini, Aries,
+The astrological signs of citrine include Aries, Gemini,

 Libra and Leo.

-Citrine is the birthstone for the month of November.
+Citrine is one of the traditional birthstones for the month of November, along with topaz.

-Holding citrine crystals or using citrine jewelry is said to be especially usefull in stimulating one's mental capacities, enhancing creativity & intuition and bolstering one's self-confidence.
+Using citrine jewelry or holding citrine crystals is said to be especially usefull in stimulating one's mental capacities, enhancing creativity & intuition and bolstering one's self-confidence.
 Wearing a citrine ring, a citrine necklace or other citrine jewelry is also said to give emotional control while making one more alert.
-Citrine is also said to be very helpfull in assisting one to acquire and maintain wealth.
+Citrine is also said to be very helpfull in assisting one to accumulate wealth and to maintain wealth.

 Citrine is said to be usefull in helping to remove toxins from the body and to treat muscular disorders, and to help stimulate healing in general.
 It also is said to have been used extensively in treating a number of other disorders including those of the heart, liver, kidneys and digestive system.
 Citrine is also said to help provide relief from the effects of radiation, and to facilitate absorption of antioxidants.

 For more in-depth metaphysical information, see our Metaphysical Books section.